microsoft/AirSim/docs/apis.md

 ## Introduction
-This project includes a self-contained cross-platform library to retrieve data from the quadrotor and send the control commands.
-You can use this library for a simulated drone in Unreal engine or on a real quadrotor such as a MavLink based vehicle platform
-(and very soon DJI quadrotors such as Matrice).
+AirSim offers APIs to interact with vehicles.
+You can use these APIs to retrieve images, get state, command the vehicle and so on.
+The APIs use [msgpack-rpc protocol](https://github.com/msgpack-rpc/msgpack-rpc) which has bindings available in variety of languages including C++, C#, Python, Java etc.

 ## Hello Drone
-Here's the taste of how you can use our APIs in C++:
+Here's very quick overview of how to use AirSim APIs using C++ (see also [Python doc](python.md)):
-See also [Python API](python.md) if you prefer that language.
+See also  if you prefer that language.

 ```
 #include <iostream>